Jump to Bench Planes or Block Planes

 1945 Fall / Winter - 1950 Fall / Winter

-In the Fall of 1948, Sears would change the design of their tote sticker with Craftsman centered in an oval with two parallel lines on either side of the Craftsman name.
+In the Fall of 1948, Sears would change the design of their tote decal with Craftsman centered in an oval with two parallel lines on either side of the Craftsman name.

 Late in 1948, Millers Falls went back to producing planes with rosewood and waist nuts to secure the knob and tote.
 The type 15 planes will incorporate these changes near the end of production.